Spraxs/CommandFramework/README.md

 # Command Framework

 ## Intro:
-This project can turn a class with some methods, parameters and attributes to a working command for your application / game!
+This project can turn a class with some methods, parameters and attributes into a working command for your application / game!

 ### Classes: